ysyk2021/living-with-mindful-resilience-how-to-bounce-back-from-life-s-challenges-with-strength-and-grace/src/chapter-6-2.md

-Chapter 6: Connecting with Others: Tips for Building and Maintaining Strong Relationships
+Tips for Building and Maintaining Strong Relationships
 =========================================================================================

 Connecting with others is an essential component of building resilience.
 In this chapter, we will explore tips for building and maintaining strong relationships to cultivate greater resilience in our lives.